Smashman/MPMB-v13-content-catchup/README.md

 PLEASE NOTE: THESE REQUIRE VERSION 13 STABLE OF THE SHEET.

+Instructions on how to download and import these files can be found here: https://www.flapkan.com/how-to/add-more-content

 The files contained here are **fan-made** js files of the following WotC content, collected from various githubs, reddit posts, and discord.

 This collection is based on the previous compiling efforts of [@smashman](https://github.com/Smashman) and @Nod_Hero#2046.
 All I (Metacomet10) did was collect the stuff that they had collected together.
 The hard part, the coding, was done by a bunch of other folks.
 They deserve all the credit.